ology/techn.ology.net/blog/2026/08/21/loving-the-kaoss-pad-v/index.markdown

 ## I/O Plugin?

-Both DAWs have a generic I/O Plugin.
+Both DAWs have a generic I/O plugin.
 However, I cannot get it to play nice with the KPV as a separate audio device.
 Alas!

 ## Happy effecting! :D